Relativistic Dispersion Spectra across Lorentz boosted frames: Spurious modes and the enigma of causality: Introduction

 A common occurrence found in many systems described in an effective-field-theory setup is the presence of pathologies upon adding higher-order derivative corrections to some background theory.
 In classical mechanics, the Ostrogradsky instability~\cite{Woodard:2015zca} is one such hurdle, while in quantum field theories, such higher-derivative corrections to the action can lead to problems with the unitarity and analyticity properties of the S-matrix \cite{Adams:2006sv}.
 In gravitational physics, as well as in relativistic hydrodynamics, one finds that such higher-order corrections lead to an ill-posed formulation of the initial value problem~\cite{Figueras:2024bba,Liu:2025xij}.
 The primary reason for these problems lies in the ill-posedness of the resulting equations of motion.
 A well-posed initial value formulation of such problems requires that the equations of motion governing the time evolution of the system be hyperbolic partial differential equations.
 Often, when these higher-derivative corrections are added to the theory, the governing equations of motion turn out to be parabolic.
 It has also been investigated that restoration of causality in a theory can be attempted by using infinite-order field redefinitions \cite{Mitra:2023ipl,Bhattacharyya:2023srn,Bhattacharyya:2024tfj}.
 Hence, the problem of diagnosing the presence of pathologies in a theory often translates into identifying issues with the nature of the partial differential equations of motion.

 In the field of relativistic hydrodynamics, which is a low-energy effective theory, identical issues arise while describing the systems in terms of field perturbations of the conserved charges~\cite{Heinz:2013th,Romatschke:2017ejr,Andersson:2020phh}.
 As discussed in~\cite{Hiscock:1985zz,Denicol:2008ha,Pu:2009fj,Mitra:2021ubx}, in pathological theories, it is often difficult to diagnose the stability or causality-related issues in the local rest frame (LRF) of the fluid, since it is not the most general equilibrium state of a fluid.
 For this reason, analyzing such properties in an inertial frame where the fluid is moving against a static background makes these issues manifest in the case of a problematic theory of relativistic hydrodynamics.
-However, for a higher order theory, a direct analysis of stability or causality properties by explicitly evaluating the roots of the dispersion polynomial in boosted frames can be extremely difficult and mathematically cumbersome \cite{Gavassino:2021owo}.
+However, for a higher-order theory, a direct analysis of stability or causality properties by explicitly evaluating the roots of the dispersion polynomial in boosted frames can be extremely difficult and mathematically cumbersome \cite{Gavassino:2021owo}.
 Technically, the boost velocity $\vec{v}$ includes all possible scalar combinations of $\vec{k}$ and $\vec{v}$ for each $\omega$ power in a boosted polynomial, which makes the direct extraction of its roots a tedious exercise.
 Additionally, pathological theories in boosted frames can lead to unphysical modes, which were otherwise absent and typically diverge in the LRF of the fluid \cite{Kostadt:2000ty,Gavassino:2021kpi}.
-In Ref.~\cite{Hoult:2023clg}, it is indicated that these spurious modes lead to violating the large-$k$ causality criteria.
+In this work, we will show that these additional boosted solutions represent the ``spurious modes", in the sense that their existence is connected to causality violation of the theory.
+In recent work~\cite{Hoult:2023clg}, it has been indicated that these spurious modes lead to violating the large-$k$ causality criteria.
 Since these causality constraints at large-$k$ have been derived using the covariant stability condition at small-$k$ \cite{Heller:2022ejw}, these modes seem to violate causality criteria even in the small-$k$ limit.